zhorifiandi/zhorifiandi.github.io/_posts/2025-01-02-reliable-messaging-workers-rule-of-thumbs.md

 ![Pikachu Observe](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExazdqdGtuanRsdDA2YjY1M2w1bXB4eTg2MXo1dWY3Z3puenVtY2c1biZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/NS7gPxeumewkWDOIxi/giphy.gif)

-Imagine debugging a worker issue without any logs.
+Imagine debugging a worker issue without any logs and traces.
 Sounds like a nightmare, right?

+### Rule of Thumb
+#### Observable
-Observability is your system's flashlight in the dark.
+Logs and Traces is your system's flashlight in the dark.
 It allows you to monitor and debug distributed architectures with ease.

-### Rule of Thumb

-> Workers need end-to-end traceability to ensure smooth operations.
-Logs and distributed tracing are essential for tracking execution and identifying issues across services.
+#### Traceable
+> Able to pinpoint the exact failure point.

 Consider a distributed payment system where transactions fail sporadically.
 Using tools like [OpenTelemetry](https://opentelemetry.io/) and setting up structured logging can help trace the issue from the API gateway to the database, pinpointing the exact failure point.

 ---